An Introduction to Geometric Topology: The solution space

 \begin{prop} Let $\gamma, \gamma'$ be simplicial closed curves in $\partial N$.
 We have: \begin{itemize} \item $\omega(v_\gamma, v_{\gamma'}) = 2 \gamma \cdot \gamma'$, \item $\omega(v_\gamma, A_i) = 0 $ for every row $A_i$ of $A$. \end{itemize} \end{prop} \begin{proof} The row $A_i$ with $i\leqslant n$ lies in the radical of $\omega$, and $A_{n+i}$ records the incidences of the $i$-th edge $e_i$ of $\calT$ with the $3n$ edge pairs.
 We may write $A_{n+i} = v_{\gamma'}$ where $\gamma'$ is a ``degenerate'' closed path consisting of a single point (one of the endpoints of $e_i$), see Fig~\ref{path_holonomy:fig}-(right).
 Now the second assertion is just a special case of the first.

-We draw the two paths $\gamma$ and $\gamma'$ in red and blue as in Fig.~\ref{two_paths_holonomy:fig}, marking with dots the angles they encounter on their right.
-A couple of red and blue dots in the same triangle contribute to $\omega(\gamma, \gamma')$ according to their mutual position as shown in Fig.~\ref{curves_dots_contribution:fig}.
-Therefore portions of red and blue paths intersecting the same triangle contribute to $\omega(\gamma, \gamma')$ as shown in Fig.~\ref{curves_near_contribution:fig}.
+We draw the two paths $\gamma$ and $\gamma'$ in \iftoggle{BW}{dark grey}{blue} and \iftoggle{BW}{grey}{red} as in Figure \ref{two_paths_holonomy:fig}, marking with dots the angles they encounter on their right.
+A couple of \iftoggle{BW}{dark grey}{blue} and \iftoggle{BW}{grey}{red} dots in the same triangle contribute to $\omega(\gamma, \gamma')$ according to their mutual position as shown in Figure \ref{curves_dots_contribution:fig}.
+Therefore portions of \iftoggle{BW}{dark grey}{blue} and \iftoggle{BW}{grey}{red} paths intersecting the same triangle contribute to $\omega(\gamma, \gamma')$ as shown in Figure \ref{curves_near_contribution:fig}.

-For every contribution $+1$ as in Fig.~\ref{curves_near_contribution:fig}-(top-left), there is an analogous but opposite contribution $-1$ provided by the other triangle adjacent to the edge joining the coloured endpoints: these all cancel.
-We are left with a $+1$ every time the blue path exits rightward from an intersection with the red path, a $-1$ every time it enters from the right, and the opposite contributions with the red/blue colours interchanged.
+For every contribution $+1$ as in Figure \ref{curves_near_contribution:fig}-(top-left), there is an analogous but opposite contribution $-1$ provided by the other triangle adjacent to the edge joining the coloured endpoints: these all cancel.
+We are left with a $+1$ every time the \iftoggle{BW}{grey}{red} path exits leftward from an intersection with the \iftoggle{BW}{dark grey}{blue} path, a $-1$ every time it enters from the left, and the opposite contributions with the \iftoggle{BW}{dark grey}{blue}/\iftoggle{BW}{grey}{red} colours interchanged.
 We easily get a total of $2\gamma \cdot \gamma'$.

 The proof is not yet complete, because every tetrahedron $\Delta_i$ determines four triangles in $\partial N$ and some contributions to $\omega(\gamma, \gamma')$ arise also from paths intersecting distinct triangles of the same $\Delta_i$: we need to prove that these contributions all cancel.